Banane9/NeosRenameDirectlyLinkedDynVars/README.md

 Rename Directly Linked DynVars
 ==============================

-A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that alloww changing any directly linked dynamic variables when renaming the Dynamic Variable Space.
+A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that allows changing any directly linked dynamic variables when renaming the Dynamic Variable Space.\\
+Optionally, LogiX string inputs matching `OldName/.*` can be changed too.

+This was based on a request from seif1 on the Neos Modding Discord.

 ## Installation
 1. Install [NeosModLoader](https://github.com/zkxs/NeosModLoader).